aroberge/ideas/docs/source/ast.rst

     9/10
     1

-The difference between the two is that, using the source transformation, the REPL behaves as expected, printing out any unassigned result::
+One difference between the two is that, using the source transformation, the REPL behaves as expected, printing out any unassigned result::

     ~>> # fractions_tok